The Light Ages

-The Light Ages is a steampunk and alternate history fantasy novel by Ian R. MacLeod.
+The Light Ages is a steampunkalternate history fantasy novel by Ian R. MacLeod.
 The novel is set in an alternate Victorian England during an Industrial Revolution fueled by a dangerous magical substance known as aether.

 Plot

 The Light Ages takes place in an industrializing England that relies on the mining of aether, a magical fifth element.
 Society is structured by a rigid labor caste system of guilds.
 The narrator and protagonist of the novel, Robert Borrows, belongs to a lowly guild in a Yorkshire mining village.
 He eventually journeys to London, where he joins a group of thieves, pickpockets, and revolutionaries who seek to overthrow the caste system.